aajar/Jaramillo_CSCI2270_FinalProject/README.md

 2. Follow the on screen menu to create a bitcoin address from the file hash.

-3. use libbitcoin command line command
+3. use libbitcoin command line command in a seperate

         $bx address-validate <address>